Sony NEX-5 Review

 White balance options include Auto, Daylight, Shade, Cloudy, Incandescent, Fluorescent, Flash, Color Temperature/Filter, and Custom.

 Menus.
 Sony's introducing a whole new menu system on the NEX series cameras, one that looks and sounds quite snappy as you navigate, but our pre-release cameras had a few problems that served as the only real negative points in our experience with the NEX-5 and NEX-3.
-See the Shooter's Report for more on that.
+See the Field Test for more on that.
 The general interface is pretty good, if you stick to the basic controls.

 Special features.
 The Sony NEX-5 comes with quite a few special features borrowed from the Cyber-shot line, the most interesting of those being the Sweep panorama feature.